 According to Table 4.9-1, the Pearson Correlation Coefficient between transformational leadership and high-performance work system is r = 0.576.
 It implies that correlation between the two variables is positive and significant.
 Also, it indicates that the level of strength of association is medium.
-Furthermore, the P-value is 0.000 which indicates and confirm the significance of correlation between them.
+Furthermore, the P-value is 0.000 which indicates and confirms the significance of correlation between them.

+4.9.5 Correlation Between knowledge sharing and innovative work behavior

-4.9.5 Correlation Between knowledge sharing and innovative work behavior and innovative work behavior is positive.
+The Pearson Correlation Coefficient between knowledge sharing and innovative work behavior is r = 0.449 which in turn implies that the correlation between knowledge sharing and innovative work behavior is positive.
 Moreover, the strength level of association is low Additionally, the correlation is significant since the P-value is 0.000.